AloofAli/danshjoyar-flutter/README.md

 6. News Page(خبرا): Shows the latest news and announcements from the university.
 7. Assignments Page(تمرینا): Lists assignments and projects assigned to the user.

-## Additional Information
-- The main Java functions are located in `https://github.com/AloofAli/daneshjoyar`.

 ---